dart-lang/language/accepted/2.17/enhanced-enums/feature-specification.md

 _No-one is allowed to invoke a generative constructor and create an instance of the `enum` other than the enumerated enum values._

-It is a **compile-time error** if a declaration of an enumerated value of an `enum` declaration gives rise to an invocation of a factory constructor.
+It is a **compile-time error** if the constructor implicitly invoked by an enumerated enum value declaration is a factory constructor.

 _A redirecting factory constructor can redirect to a generative constructor of an `extension type`, which may in turn return one of the existing values of that `enum`.
 This must be an error, because the enumerated values of an `enum` declaration must be distinct._